Software Licensing Challenges Faced In The Cloud: How Can The Cloud Benefit You?

 PREPARING FOR THE FUTURE

-It is clear from the succ4738992473_38ff2f7971_nesses of the likes of Microsoft’s Office 365 and Adobe’s Creative Cloud that cloud based subscription licensing will be the future license metric of choice.
+It is clear from the successes of the likes of Microsoft’s Office 365 and Adobe’s Creative Cloud that cloud based subscription licensing will be the future license metric of choice.
 As we have demonstrated, it provides organisations with greater flexibility, allows users to be more mobile and also requires less worry and stress (for the time being) around the possibility of being audited.

 Organisations need to prepare their estates for the possibility that all of their desktop software will be cloud based in the future, and that server-based software could well be provided on a SaaS (software as a service) basis.
 As we have already mentioned, Microsoft and Adobe have been the first major vendors to jump on the cloud bandwagon, and the likes of Autodesk, Symantec and IBM currently offer some form of cloud based subscription model.